MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 4. On the **Select a resource to work with** page, hover your mouse cursor over the resource you created above in the list and then check the box to the left of the resource name, then select **Select as default resource**.

+    > **Note** : If your resource is not listed, you may need to **Refresh** the page.

     ![The Select a resource to work with dialog is displayed with the cog-ms-learn-vision-SUFFIX Cognitive Services resource highlighted and checked.
 The Select as default resource button is highlighted.](./media/analyze-images-vision/default-resource.png)

+5. Close the settings page by selecting the "x" at the top right of the screen.

 ## Generate captions for an image